draeger-lab/SPECIMEN/docs/source/cmpb/about-pipeline.rst

 About ``CMPB``
 ==============

-The CarveMe + ModelPolisher based (CMPB) pipeline curates a model using refineGEMs and ModelPolisher.
+The CarveMe + ModelPolisher based (CMPB) workflow curates a model using refineGEMs and ModelPolisher.
 The starting point is either the input files for CarveMe (future update) or an already built model.

-This pipeline aims at minimising the user's workload by concatenating steps that could be done individually with the integrated tools.
+This workflow aims at minimising the user's workload by concatenating steps that could be done individually with the integrated tools.

 .. _cmpb-overview:

-Overview of the ``CMPB`` Pipeline
+Overview of the ``CMPB`` worfklow
 ---------------------------------

-The following image shows an overrview of the steps of the pipeline:
+The following image shows an overrview of the steps of the worfklow:

 .. _cmpb_workflow: